joshstevens19/reth-indexer/README.md

 ## How to use

-- git clone this repo on your box
+- git clone this repo on your box - `git clone https://github.com/joshstevens19/reth-indexer.git`
 - create a `reth-indexer-config.json` in the root of the project an example of the structure is in `reth-indexer-config-example.json`, you can use `cp reth-indexer-config-example.json reth-indexer-config.json` to create the file with the template.
 - map your config file (we going through what else property means below)
 - run `RUSTFLAGS="-C target-cpu=native" cargo run --profile maxperf --features  jemalloc` to run the indexer